gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ---

-## Azure IoT Central Configuration

-The following properties need to be set in the **app_manifest.json** file:

-1. **CmdArgs**: The Azure IoT Central Scope ID.
-2. **AllowedConnections**: Your Azure IoT Central Application URI and the Global Device Provisioning URI.
-3. **DeviceAuthentication**: Your Azure Sphere Tenant ID.

-This information is passed to the [Azure Device Provisioning Service](https://docs.microsoft.com/en-us/azure/iot-dps/) from your Azure Sphere High-Level application to obtain the necessary Azure IoT Connection string.

----

 ## Azure IoT Central Connection Information

+Your Azure Sphere device needs the following information to connect to Azure IoT Central with the [Azure Device Provisioning Service](https://docs.microsoft.com/en-us/azure/iot-dps/).

-1. Get your Azure Sphere **Tenant ID**.
+1. Your Azure Sphere **Tenant ID**.

     From the **Azure Sphere Developer Command Prompt**, run **```azsphere tenant show-selected```**. **Copy** the Tenant ID to **notepad** as you well need later.
-2. Get the Azure IoT Central Device Provisioning Service information.
+2. Your Azure IoT Central Device Provisioning Service information.

     1. From the **Azure Sphere Developer Command Prompt**, navigate to the folder you cloned the **Azure Sphere** lab into.